Evernote for CPAs: Developing a Super Power

-- Create a personal digital library (e.g., use an Evernote digital notebook to store Journal of Accountancy articles, CPE material, and videos of class instruction)
+- Create a personal digital library (e.g., use an Evernote notebook to store research information, Journal of Accountancy articles, CPE material, videos of class instruction)

 - Capture meeting conversations with your smartphone and save them to Evernote

-- Use your smartphone to take a picture of meeting notes on a whiteboard (remember manually written words are searchable in Evernote)
+- Use your smartphone to take a picture of meeting notes on a whiteboard (remember manually written words are searchable)

-- Encrypt selected text within an Evernote note (password protected); it can’t be viewed without the password
+- Encrypt selected text within an Evernote note (password protected); the encrypted information can’t be viewed without the password

 - Add selected web information to Evernote using an Evernote clipper

 - Forward any email to your Evernote account using your private Evernote email address

 So, what are the main components of an Evernote storage system?

 The skeletal framework for Evernote has three elements: Notes, notebooks, and tags.

 1. The primary element of Evernote is a note.